PatrykR01/My-own-website/README.md

 # My-own-website
 I am building my first own website.
-The stack of languages will be SASS, Vue and PHP.
+The stack of languages will be SASS, Vue and PHP. <br>
+The way of the build of website: